 At 55, it’s hard to know what your health will be in 20 or 30 years.
 Even so, this is the decade to do some smart planning around health care.
-Long-term care insurance is often most affordable when you buy it in your 50s then say your 60s.
-Premiums are based on your age and health care status, so the younger and healthier you are, the cheaper the coverage usually is.
+Long-term care (LTC) insurance is more affordable when you buy it in your 50s than your 60s—but policies are becoming harder to find, and insurers are nudging people toward “hybrid” life/LTC coverage or permanent life insurance policies with “living benefits” riders that can cover long-term care.
+Either way, premiums are based on your age and health status, so the younger and healthier you are, the cheaper the coverage usually is.

-Medicare does not cover long-term care, so long-term care insurance can provide you with a daily benefit for a set number of years if you are no longer able to care for yourself.
+Medicare doesn’t cover long-term care, so long-term care insurance can provide you with a daily benefit for a set number of years if you are no longer able to care for yourself.

 This is also the time to save up for medical bills.
-According to HealthView Services, a company that publishes health care cost research for financial advisors, a healthy 65-year old couple retiring today can expect to pay $377,412 for medical care not covered by Medicare.
+According to health care cost research firm HealthView Services, a healthy 65-year old couple who retired in 2019 can expect to spend about $606,000 on medical care throughout retirement.

-A health savings account (which is paired with a high-deductible health insurance plan) allows you to grow your money triple tax free as long as it’s used for health care: The contributions are made with pre-tax dollars, they grow tax free and you can withdraw them to pay for health care without incurring taxes.
+A health savings account (or HSA, paired with a high-deductible health insurance plan) allows you to grow your money triple tax free as long as it’s used for health care: You contribute tax-deductible dollars, your account—which can invest in things like mutual funds—can grow tax free, and you can withdraw your money to pay for health care without incurring taxes.

 Remember, however, your first priority with an HSA must be to pay for medical care.
-Don’t sacrifice medical care today in order to grow your HSA for the future.
+Don’t sacrifice your health today to grow your HSA for tomorrow.